 The best thing about a simple baked chicken recipe is that it’s so super versatile, you can pair it with anything – almost anything, anyway!
 Here are just a few of the ways I like to enjoy these healthy baked bone in chicken thighs.

 - Potatoes: Chicken and potatoes are a classic match.
-Mashed potatoes, roasted potatoes (or sweet potatoes), even a potato hash.
-Even better, the leftover chicken juices will taste wonderful when poured over the potatoes!
+Leftover chicken juices will taste wonderful when poured over the mashed potatoes!
 To prepare a one-pan dish, check out this recipe for roasted chicken thighs and potatoes.

 - Grains: Serve the chicken thighs with plain brown rice or quinoa – or your favorite flavored dish.
 For example, this black bean quinoa casserole, spinach artichoke quinoa casserole, Tex Mex rice, and beans with zucchini, For a lower carb option, ditch the rice for cauliflower rice instead.